 Since 2019, we have calculated the number of online trainings in relation to all trainings for handling and analysis with our instruments.
 In 2022 a target of 75 percent was set for online trainings.
 This is an increase by 25 percentage points from the 50 percent target set in 2021.
+The target for online training in 2023 was further increased from 75 percent to 95 percent.
+For the year online training in relation to total training was 100 percent.

-The ambition is to sustain the momentum and primarily conduct online training and avoid a 're-bound' to pre-pandemic levels.
+The ambition is to sustain the momentum and primarily conduct online training and avoid a 're-bound' to prepandemic levels.